GENERAL ADVICE FOR CYPRIOTS VISITING INDIA

 C. WHAT TO DO IN AN EMERGENCY ABROAD

-If necessary, contact the Cyprus High Commission in India (in the other countries under the jurisdiction of the High Commission, you may contact the Honorary Consul of the Republic of Cyprus or in countries with no Cyprus representation at all, you may ask for emergency assistance from a Mission of another EU Member State), and/or the Schengen and Consular Affairs Division of the Ministry of Foreign Affairs at:
+If necessary, contact the Cyprus High Commission in India (in the other countries under the jurisdiction of the High Commission, you may contact the Honorary Consul of the Republic of Cyprus or in countries with no Cyprus representation at all, you may ask for emergency assistance from a Mission of another EU Member State), and/or the Ministry of Foreign Affairs of the Republic of Cyprus at the following numbers and register on the website email@example.com: